-Fueled by grinding guitar riffs and dynamic vocal performances, This Beautiful Republic emerges from the studio delivering their highly anticipated sophomore release Perceptions.
-With a debut album under their belt, success at radio and multiple tours across the country the band has fashioned the experienced they’ve gained with their natural art and created the album Perceptions.
-Highlighted by the tracks “Learning To Fall”, “No Turning Back”, “Beautifully Broken” and “Surrender Saved My Life”, Perceptions showcases the rock-n-roll side of This Beautiful Republic that continues to win fans over live and the massive choruses that etch themselves in your mind, leaving you reciting lines day after day.
+Fueled by grinding guitar riffs and dynamic vocal performances, This Beautiful Republic emerged from the studio in 2008 to deliver their highly anticipated sophomore release, Perceptions.
+Highlighted by the tracks “Learning To Fall," “No Turning Back,” “Beautifully Broken,” and “Surrender Saved My Life,” Perceptions showcases the rock-n-roll side of This Beautiful Republic that won fans over live and the massive choruses that etch themselves in your mind.

 Click here to add a video.
 Click to add lyrics if not listed.

 No Matter How You Look At It| Posted August 01, 2008